|Nutritional Guidelines (per serving)|

 |Dietary Fiber 1g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Frittatas are simply omelets that are more sturdy, meaning they are less fussy and easier to cook.
+Frittatas are simple omelets that are more sturdy, meaning they are less fussy and easier to cook.
 They are one of the best quick recipes to make for breakfast, brunch, lunch, or dinner.

 The only rules for making a frittata are to make sure the eggs are well beaten and the ingredients you add are cooked before you add the eggs.
-I have never had a failure while cooking a frittata.
 Frittatas should be cooked until the eggs are puffy and set, so don't undercook them and you will have success.

 You can use just about any leftover food in a frittata.
 Use leftover pasta, rice, diced potatoes, meat, or cooked vegetables.
 You can vary the type of cheese you use too; use whatever you have on hand.

 Serve this easy recipe with a green salad and some iced tea for a great meal.